6 min read

 Honest defaults:

-- You write code and live in the terminal: Ollama.
-Scriptable, integrates cleanly with shell pipelines, daemon-based.
+• You write code and live in the terminal: Ollama.
+Scriptable, plays nicely with shell pipelines, daemon-based.

-I run Ollama as my daemon and use LM Studio occasionally to evaluate new models before deciding what to add to my Ollama setup.
-They are complementary, not rivals.
+I run Ollama as my daemon and pull up LM Studio now and then to evaluate a new model before deciding whether it's worth adding to the Ollama setup.
+They're complementary, not rivals.

 Other runtimes worth knowing